-Sterling is a small college that thinks big, and acts on its convictions.
-Ours was among the first curricula in the United States to combine liberal arts study, work, and living in community in an effort to prepare environmental stewards.
-Eating local, protecting our natural world, and generally being “green” have never been fads for us; they have been hallmarks of a Sterling College experience for more than three decades.
+Sterling thinks big, and acts on its convictions.
+Ours was among the first curricula in the United States to define environmental stewardship education through academic study, work, and living in community.
+Eating local, protecting our natural world, and generally being “green” have never been fads for us; they have been hallmarks of a Sterling College experience for four decades.

-Recently a high school guidance counselor shared with one of my colleagues that when she advises students about applying, she wants them to know that there are many colleges that now “have” farms, Sterling, from her perspective, “is” a farm.
-Of course, Sterling is much more than its nationally known Sustainable Agriculture program, it is a liberal arts college that looks at the world through the lens of ecology, but, regardless of your academic passion, Sterling is a thoroughly authentic place.
+A high school guidance counselor once shared with one of my colleagues that when she advises students about applying, she wants them to know that there are many colleges that now “have” farms, Sterling, from her perspective, “is” a farm.
+Of course, Sterling is much more than its nationally known Sustainable Agriculture and Food Systems program, it is a college that looks at the world through the lens of environmental stewardship, but, regardless of your academic passion, Sterling is a thoroughly authentic place.

 Part of being a student at Sterling College is the joy of living in such a beautiful place.
 Craftsbury Common, Vermont is like no other college setting in America.
 The hills, forests, trails, and dirt roads that surround us are our laboratories.
 Whether your passion is climbing, skiing, winter camping, or observing and studying the flora and fauna, Sterling is among the last colleges in New England that can still provide such a vibrant rural and natural experience to its students.

 Sterling also strives to be an educational community in which people of all backgrounds and identities feel at home, where our differences are embraced, and where individuals take responsibility for furthering the dignity of all.
 Our students come from a wide range of socio-economic backgrounds and experiences and the College is proud to offer a robust financial aid program.